renegoretzka/sq-owls-team-1/README.md

 - [ ] As a user I would like to see the lists I am the member of
 - [ ] As a user I would like to see the items of the list I have chosen
 - [ ] As a user, I would like to have real-time syncing of my shopping list, so in case another member of the list added an item in last minute I know about it
-- [ ] As a user i would like to create lists myself
+- [ ] As a user I would like to create lists myself

 # Architecture description ⚙️